easyCZ/SLIP-A-2015/report/roy.md

 ![ECG Schematic](pictures/IAamplifier.png)

-Whose gain is given by Av = 1 + 2R/Rb
-Which therefore gives us an overall gain of 20, thereby we would be expecting a 0- 1.5 volt swing voltage on the output which puts it neatly within all our defined margins of Vswing < Vdd/2 meaning that the signal will never go out of scope and “hit the rails”.
+Whose gain is given by (1+((100k/10k)x(200k/10k))) which is approximately 200 Thereby we would be expecting a 0- 1.5 volt swing voltage on the output which puts it neatly within all our defined margins of Vswing < Vdd/2 meaning that the signal will never go out of scope and “hit the rails”.

 Opto Isolation
 --------------